achiya-deri-work/Breast_Cancer_Ultrasound/saves/README.md

 2. Download the model files you need from the folder.
 3. Follow the instructions in the repository’s README to integrate and use the models in your project.

-## Contact

-If you encounter any issues or have questions regarding the models, please feel free to reach out to me via [email](mailto:your-email@example.com).

-Thank you for your understanding and interest in my work!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.